nzmksk/mct-api/memory-bank/active_context.md

 5. **Logging Strategy:** Structured logging with different levels for development vs production

 ### Payment Architecture Decisions
-1. **Escrow Period:** 7 days post-tournament before organizer payout
+1. **Escrow Period:** Pending.
+Need discussion with organizers on how urgent they need the fund.
 2. **Refund Policy:** Automated refunds based on cancellation timing rules
 3. **Malaysian Compliance:** Early consultation with legal team for financial regulations
 4. **Multi-currency Support:** Plan for regional expansion from architecture start